joshisumit/jekyll-now/about.md

 permalink: /about/
 ---

 Hi there!!
-I am Sumit Joshi, I am pursuing my M.Tech in stream of IT Systems and Network Security from GTU PG School,Gandhinagar with aggregate 8.3 GPA.
+I am Sumit Joshi, I am a Networking QA Engineer working at [Prorigo Software] (prorigosoftware.com).

 Technology fascinates me and i like trying out newer technology and applications.